 "After a few months of being in this role, one of my students shared a very powerful reflection on what this program has done.
 It was regular follow up meeting with a student that was facing food insecurities, homeless and dealing with other mental health hardships.
 I checked in and asked how things were going because the student looked very excited and energized which was a different presentation than previously.
 The student shared the help has given them hope to live through another day and hope to achieve the dream of graduating with a college degree."

-- Alex Baker, Case Management Coordinator
+- Alex Baker, Founding Case Manager

 Pioneers for H.O.P.E (Helping Our Pioneers Excel) California State University, East Bay's new intervention program will address the Chancellor's food and housing security initiatives to include wide-ranging efforts to immediately serve some of our most-at risk students facing homelessness, food insecurity, and other various crisis situations.